 Packaged, roasted cashew nuts work best.

 Make sure you taste and then season some more if needed.
 Maybe a little more salt or a squeeze of lemon juice to make it more zingy and to your liking.
+Taste your pesto as you go and adjust the salt levels.
+Cashews can be salty, so be mindful of how much additional salt you need.

-If the cashews are already salted then you probably do not need to add more salt!
+If the cashews are already salted, then you probably do not need to add more salt!

 - Category: Main Course